 The MPO must, as part of the planning process, identify transportation connectivity gaps in access to essential services.
 These essential services include housing, employment, health care, schools/education, and recreation.
 Identification of these deficiencies can be made through the creation of performance measures used to specifically gauge such gaps.
-This is accomplished primarily through the public transportation work elements (subtasks 3.5, 3.6) and will take another step forward through the advancement of the 2020-45 Metropolitan Transportation Plan (Work Element 4.1).
+This is accomplished primarily through the public transportation subtasks (Work Element 3.4, 3.5) and will take another step forward through the advancement of the 2020-45 Metropolitan Transportation Plan (Work Element 4.1).